 Location: 974 Valencia Street

 Gracias Madre makes an impressive Margarita de la Casa with tequila reposado, lime, orange bitters and agave nectar.
 While you’re at it, consider trying their delicious sangria, a refreshing mezcal mule, and the “Bloody Maria.”
-Happy hour is on weekdays from 2-6pm, and they’ll be celebrating Cinco de Mayo with lots of drink specials and complimentary shots of Sabé, an infusion of tequila blanco and sake.
+Happy hour is on weekdays from 2-6pm, and they’ll be celebrating Cinco de Mayo with fantastic food specials including chile relleno and coconut ceviche.

 Location: 2211 Mission Street